 Nutrition is the supply of materials – food – required by organisms and cells to stay alive.
 Nutrients include proteins, carbohydrates, fats, vitamins, minerals, and water.
 However, in hospitals, nutrition refers to the food requirements of patients, including nutritional solutions delivered via an IV (intravenous) or IG (intragastric) tube.
 A healthy diet may help to prevent certain long-term (chronic) diseases such as heart disease, stroke and diabetes.
 It may also help to reduce risk of developing some cancers and help to maintain healthy weight.

-CIMS dietary department takes care of every patient admitted in the hospital and are assessed for their nutritional needs as per their disease to identify their nutritional requirements.
+CIMS dietary department takes care of every patient admitted in the hospital and are assessed for their nutritional needs as per their disease to identify their nutritional requirements on daily basis.
 Our dieticians take care of the patients by preparing diet plans for the rehabilitant patients, counseling patients and their relatives for their dietary intake and advising them about the food-drug interactions.
 The department ensures that food is prepared and served in a safe and hygienic manner.
 We provide services according to their dietary needs as well as we educate the patient on various diet related activities.

 We follow Indian Guidelines for Recommended Dietary Allowances.